chilli007123/Dissertation/Dissertation_MD_FILE.md

 ![[WebserverUpload 1.png]]

 <!-- Talk about how the viruses will be tested; one at a time, how they will be evaluated, oh and the type of viruses that will be generated (RAT's) mainly reverse tcp bind. -->
 Using this configuration the attacker machine will be able to upload new iterations of any viruses created, in a secure fashion.
 This also replicates how a virus may be downloaded onto a machine in real world scenarios.
-When downloading the payloads, antivirus will be turned off to allow testing to be conducted on whether the payload firstly works and connects back to the attacker machine, doing this will allow more accurate results to be con
+When downloading the payloads, antivirus will be turned off to allow testing to be conducted on whether the payload firstly works and connects back to the attacker machine, doing this will allow more accurate results to be concluded.
+After testing whether payloads run without AV turned on, non-working payloads will be discarded and then AV will be turned on allowing it to detect any payloads that are left on the machine.
+Payloads that remain on the machine will then be tested further on whether they run with AV turned on.
 ## Tools
 In this section I will discuss the tools and methods that will be employed to evaluate how well off-the-shelf tools evade antivirus.
 I have chosen a selection of well known and frequently updated tools for this section, this will hopefully give the best chance at evading antivirus.
 ### Msfvenom